Foreign Policy Research Institute

 Office of Strategic Services - Wikipedia

-December 27, 2025 - The Office of Strategic Services (OSS) was the second-ever non-departmental civilian intelligence agency of the United States, formed during World War II, second chronologically only to its direct predecessor, the Office of the Coordinator of Information (COI).
+March 3, 2026 - The Office of Strategic Services (OSS) was the second-ever non-departmental civilian intelligence agency of the United States.
+It was formed during World War II, second chronologically only to its direct predecessor, the Office of the Coordinator of Information (COI).

 CIA